Quintus/pathie-cpp/pathlist.md

 path that is the same for all users (_System_); _Other_ means the path is unrelated to User information.

-On Windows, several pathes may share the same location.
+On Windows, several paths may share the same location.
 This is because Windows doesn’t have such a detailed filesystem layout structure as UNIX systems have.
 If your application needs to run on Windows also, you should be careful to avoid file naming conflicts in those directories.

-The global pathes given below for UNIX are those you’ll receive if you called Path::set_global_dir_default() with `LOCALPATH_NORMAL` as its argument.
-You can also use `LOCALPATH_LOCAL` to instruct the `global_*_dir()` methods to return the corresponding pathes under the system-local hierarchy (mostly `/usr/local` and `/var/local`) instead.
+The global paths given below for UNIX are those you’ll receive if you called Path::set_global_dir_default() with `LOCALPATH_NORMAL` as its argument.
+You can also use `LOCALPATH_LOCAL` to instruct the `global_*_dir()` methods to return the corresponding paths under the system-local hierarchy (mostly `/usr/local` and `/var/local`) instead.

 Method|Standard|Type|Typical UNIX return value|Typical Windows return value